-Federal regulators are proposing new rules that would require credit card issuers send notices and provide free credit reports to consumers when they are subject to interest rate hikes based on information contained in credit reports.
+New proposed rules would require credit card issuers to send notices and provide free credit reports when consumers are subject to interest rate hikes based on credit reports.

 If approved, the rules — nearly five years in the making — may help take the surprise element out of interest rate increases based on information from a credit report that may be inaccurate or arise from circumstances beyond the consumer’s control.

 The rules come amid a flurry of legislative and regulatory action targeting the credit card industry.
 Consumers, lawmakers, credit counselors and others have blasted credit card issuers for alleged unfair and deceptive trade practices.
 On May 2, the Fed issued a broader set of proposed new rules aimed at curbing some of the most-criticized practices and pledged to vote on final version by year’s end.

 The proposal, issued jointly on May 8 by the Federal Reserve Board and Federal Trade Commission (FTC), won praise from consumer advocates, but banking industry representatives said many of the top credit card issuers have already voluntarily stopped a practice known in the industry as “universal default,” in which interest rates are increased based on information contained in credit reports.
 Under universal default, missing a payment with just one creditor could cause any another creditor to raise rates.

 Citi discontinued such re-pricing in the spring of 2007, according to Sam Wang, vice president of public affairs for Citi.
 JP Morgan Chase stopped its universal default practice in March 2008 and Bank of America, the largest credit card issuer, also no longer uses it.